ezakhar/help/en/training-plans/training-plans-for-coaches.md

 ## No sales - no costs

 You can create a training plan and publish it in the Store for free.
-Staminity earns on commissions received from each sale. зарабатывает на процентах с продаж.
+Staminity earns on commissions received from each sale.

 Сomparing cost of the training plan publication in Staminity and in TrainingPeaks: